12 Secrets Your Dog’s Tail is Trying to Tell You

 Wagin’ on the right

 “There is research that suggests that when a dog wags its tail on the right side, it’s considered more likely to be friendly than when a dog wags its tail on the left side of its body,” says Hartstein.
 Researchers found that dogs wagged their tails to the right when they wanted to approach something, like their owner, but wagged their tails to the left when they were met with something they weren’t to sure of, like a dominant dog with an unfriendly posture.
-Here’s how to figure out what your dog actually wants from you.

 Here, the tail is being held at a low level, often covering the dog’s anus but not yet disappearing between the dog’s legs.
 “A tail that is pulled down shows a dog is not entirely comfortable with the situation he’s in and could be feeling anxious, nervous, or unsure,” says pet expert Erin Askeland, CBCC-KA, CPDT-KA of Camp Bow Wow.
 “A tail wag or wiggle may also be included as a sign of appeasement.”
+Looking at the position of your dog’s tail is one of the main ways to figure out what your dog actually wants from you and how they are feeling.

 Slightly different from a pulled down tail, this tucked in version is a tail that is tucked between the legs.
 “This can mean a dog is feeling threatened or is fearful of the situation he’s in.
 A tail tucked between the legs covers a dog’s genital area for protection,” says Askeland.
-Make sure you know these signs your dog actually trusts you.

 Curled toward the head